SwathiR03/website/content/en/blog/_posts/2026/kubernetes-v1-37-sneak-peek.md

 Traditionally, Kubernetes node components such as the `kubelet` run with root privileges on the host.
 While necessary for many deployments, this also means that a vulnerability in one of these components could potentially have a greater impact on the underlying system.

-With Kubernetes v1.37, kubelet in User Namespace (Rootless Mode) is expected to graduate to Beta.
-This enhancement allows Kubernetes node components to run inside a Linux user namespace as an unprivileged user on the host while still behaving as root within the namespace.
-By reducing the need for host-level root privileges, it adds an extra layer of isolation and helps limit the impact of potential vulnerabilities affecting node components.

-To learn more about this enhancement, refer to [KEP-2033: Kubelet in UserNS a.k.a.
-Rootless Mode](https://kubernetes.dev/resources/keps/2033).

-### Container Stop Signals

-A container runtime allows you to configure a [STOPSIGNAL](https://docs.docker.com/reference/dockerfile/#stopsignal), which is the process signal (such as `SIGTERM` or `SIGKILL`) sent to a container's primary process (PID 1) to request its termination.
-Previously in Kubernetes, the only way to modify this value was to rebuild the container image and change the stop signal at the image definition level.

-One example where this might be necessary is when you want to gracefully shut down an NGINX container, which requires sending `SIGQUIT` instead of `SIGTERM` (the default sent by Kubernetes), which can cause NGINX to drop active connections.

-First introduced as Alpha in v1.33, this enhancement is expected to graduate to Beta in v1.37.
-It introduces `stopSignal` directly into `.spec.containers[].lifecycle`, allowing users to declare custom termination signals in their Pod manifests without modifying container images or relying on entrypoint scripts.

 To learn more about this enhancement, refer to [KEP-4960: Container Stop Signals](https://kubernetes.dev/resources/keps/4960).

 ### Volume Health Monitor